AMWA-TV/ms-05-02/docs/NcObject.md

 For general NMOS contexts (IS-04, IS-05 and IS-07) the `NcTouchpointNmos` class MUST be used which has a resource of type `NcTouchpointResourceNmos`.
 This allows specifying the UUID of the underlying NMOS resource.

+`Note`: The `resourceType` in this case can only be: node, device, source, flow, sender or receiver.

 For IS-08 this is further derived to use a resource of type `NcTouchpointResourceNmos_is_08`.
 This allows linking to a UUID and an input or output id.

+`Note`: The `resourceType` in this case can only be: input or output.

 Architectural information about the touchpoints concept is available in [MS-05-01](https://specs.amwa.tv/ms-05-01) under the `Identification\NCA-NMOS identity mapping` section.